oracle-quickstart/oci-quickstart/scripts/README.md

+# scripts
 This directory contains utility scripts intended to be run on their own.

 ## `mkpl_setup.sh`

 Used to setup the compartment and policy in a new publisher's tenancy in cloud-shell in the OCI console. **Note: these commands must be run in the home region of your tenancy.**

 Can be run with either: